5GSEC/MobiFlow-Auditor/README.md

 sudo docker run -d -p 5000:5000 --restart=always --name registry registry:2
 ```

-## Architecture

-The current implementation of MobiFlow Auditor is dedicated to the [ONOS RIC](https://docs.onosproject.org/v0.6.0/onos-cli/docs/cli/onos_ric/) on [SD-RAN](https://docs.sd-ran.org/master/index.html) and OpenAirInterface5G (https://gitlab.eurecom.fr/oai/openairinterface5g/).

-Its communication with the RAN nodes (via E2) is based on the [ONOS RIC's python SDK](https://github.com/onosproject/onos-ric-sdk-py) and guidance from the exemplar [ONOS RAN Intelligent Controller xApps](https://github.com/onosproject/onos-ric-python-apps/) authored in Python programming language.

-MobiFlow Auditor's data can be accessed by other analytic xApps through [gRPC](https://grpc.io/docs/languages/python/).
-The RPC API definitions can be found at [mobiflow_service.proto](https://github.com/5GSEC/MobiFlow-Auditor/blob/main/mobiflow-auditor/secsm/rpc/protos/mobiflow_service.proto).

 ## MobiFlow Structure

-The current MobiFlow message definition is defined in [mobiflow.py](https://github.com/5GSEC/MobiFlow-Auditor/blob/main/mobiflow-auditor/secsm/mobiflow/mobiflow.py).
+The current MobiFlow message definition is defined in [mobiflow.py](./src/mobiflow/mobiflow.py#L60).
 It mainly collects (1) the fine-grained layer-3 (RRC and NAS) state transition information of UEs at the message level; (2) the aggregated flow-based statistics from the base stations.
 The MobiFlow telemetry report process is based on the E2SM-KPM (v2.0) service model (SM).
-The E2SM implementation can be found at https://github.com/onosproject/onos-e2-sm.

 MobiFlow Auditor xApp requires O-RAN compliant RAN nodes to collect and report corresponding data.
-We have augmented the OpenAirInterface with MobiFlow telemetry support at [https://github.com/onehouwong/OAI-5G](https://github.com/5GSEC/OAI-5G) branch `2023.w23.secsm.sdran`.
+We have augmented the OpenAirInterface project with MobiFlow telemetry support at [https://github.com/onehouwong/OAI-5G](https://github.com/5GSEC/OAI-5G) branch `v2.1.0.secsm.osc`.

 ## Build the MobiFlow-Auditor xApp